From Nuclear Physics to Nuclear Engineering

 didn't,

-In Polytechnique's own records, the remark
+In Polytechnique's own online records,

-identifying Henri as fils de polytechnicien
+the identification of Henri as fils de polytechnicien is thus erroneous.)

 All four Becquerels held successively the same chair of applied physics,